lino-framework/book/docs/admin/root.rst

 All maintainers must have a umask `002` or `007` (not `022` or `077` as is the default value).

-Edit either the file :file:`~/.bashrc` of each user or the file :file:`/etc/bash.bashrc` (site-wide for all users) and add the following line at the end::
+Edit either the file :file:`~/.bashrc` of each maintainer or the file :file:`/etc/bash.bashrc` (site-wide for all users) and add the following line at the end::